mtth/kit/README.rst

 API
 ***

-**Preface** There exists a Flask_ API extension (Flask-Restless_) that shares a similar purpose at first glance.
-However this extension was built with the goal to provide:
+This extension is meant to expose URL endpoints for your models.

+**Preface** There exist other great ReSTful extensions for Flask_.
+Here are the main differences with two popular ones:

+* FlaskRESTful_

+  FlaskRESTful works at a sligthly lower level.
+It provides great tools but it would still require work to tie them with each model.
+Here, the extension uses the Flasker model structure to do most of the work.

+* Flask-Restless_

+  Flask-Restless is closer to the purpose of this extension at first glance.
+  In comparison, the API manager is intended to provide:

     * *Faster queries*: the 'jsonification' of model entities is heavily optimized for large queries.
     * *More flexibility*: API responses are not restricted to returning model columns but also return properties.
     * *Convenient access to nested models*: queries can go arbitrarily deep within nested models (the extension takes care of not repeating information).
       This is especially useful with a client-side library such as Backbone-Relational_.
     * *More endpoints*: each one-to-many relation can have its own model specific endpoint.
     * *Support for models with composite primary keys*

-Nevertheless this extension is much younger and currently lacks several great features offered by Flask-Restless_ (such as arbitrary queries and function evaluation).
+  Nevertheless this extension is much younger and currently lacks several great features offered by Flask-Restless (such as arbitrary queries and function evaluation).

 How to use::